 One other fixation we observed is on returns.
 In this case, what is the compounded average return your investment nets you?
 Investors pit what they should invest next in, against the compounded returns of their existing investments, or something out there.

 When they evaluate what we proposed to them, they would ask “How does this fund compare to XXX?”.
 If not, some months later, they will indicate an interest in investing in a certain fund and ask whether that is a good idea.

 At Providend, we think investment returns are important, but not in the way most think.

 In an article by The Business Times on 16 November, Giuseppe Ballocchi explains that investment professionals should try to provide a return that matches their client’s mission and purpose.
 Giuseppe is a CFA holder who is a partner at Alpha Governance Partners, specializing in derivative strategies, and sits on a few investment fund boards.

 Giuseppe advises investment professionals to design investment plans that meet an investor’s needs and achieve “unique client-directed results”.
-“Unique client-directed results” is a big phrase but essentially it means that every of your client have unique needs.
-Every investment professional should need to conduct a detail analysis of the client’s situation, and work out what assets the client has, and what are the client’s goals and liabilities.
+“Unique client-directed results” is a big phrase but essentially it means that every of your client has unique needs.
+Every investment professional should need to conduct a detailed analysis of the client’s situation and work out what assets the client has, and what are the client’s goals and liabilities.

 “What matters is the focus on the individual client, not generating superior returns, especially in the short term.
 Portfolios built from beta and alpha components – often by bringing together asset allocation and manager selection – have not served end investors well because they do not directly relate to their objectives.”